 Registering the rental contract with the Registro de Propiedad will guarantee the tenant the same entitlements with regards to automatic and silent renewals if a property is sold.

-The fianza (additional financial guarantee) continues to be two months’ rent, unless the initial period is longer than five or seven years.
+The complementary guarantee (additional financial guarantee of the deposit or “fianza”) becomes capped at a maximum of two months’ rent, unless the initial period is longer than five or seven years.

 - Rent revision